© Frigga Asraaf 2021

 Originally there is the meaning of ‘specific to the community’.
 In the old days, even more than today, kith and kin was familiar and therefore safe in a predominantly hostile world.
 In our western countries the role of community has changed.
 No longer are we always directly dependent on family and community for food and shelter.
 Most western countries have some sort of welfare system for the poor and unfortunate, although many of these systems are under pressure, because of a shift in views and priorities.
 Still these systems offer many opportunities for support.

 Society and community are considered to be synonyms, but to me they are not.
 The entire population of a nation-state together form a society.
 As an individual you are part of that society.
 At the same time you could belong to several communities, such as family, neighbourhood, school, work, hobby (sports), religion and so on.
 The West African shaman Malidoma Patrice Somé writes in his book Ritual, Power, Healing and Community: “Whenever several people come together with a common goal, a community is formed.
+To me that also applies for a the short time of a ritual or a gathering.
 What is needed is a community that meets the natural needs of each of its members.”
 Most western societies may think they do, but actually they don’t.
 Unfortunately, the needs of several minorities are consistently disregarded most of the time.

 So, I would like to add to the words of Somé: “The natural needs require care and attention of inclusive societies and communities.
 Needs like being able to feel safe due to the protection frith could offer.”
 To me this means that without saying people could feel safe and valued and involved regardless of cultural or ethnic background, disability or chronic illness, talent, age, gender identity, gender, sexual orientation, social class or status, religion or belief, and level of income (people living in poverty are at a disadvantage).